Table of Contents

 1. Security issues

-While you are auditing a provider’s security and privacy laws, make sure to also confirm the third biggest issue is taken care of: compliance.
+While you are auditing a provider’s protection and privacy laws, make sure also to confirm the third biggest issue is taken care of: compliance.
 Your organization needs to be able to comply with regulations and standards, no matter where your data is stored.
 Speaking of storage, also ensure the provider has strict data recovery policies in place.
 This way, in the eventuality of a cyberattack, you’ll be able to limit the damage and recover the data that was stolen from you.
 Something that is not usually possible when working with on-premise solutions.

 2. Cost management and containment

-Luckily there are several ways to keep cloud costs in check, for example, optimizing costs by conducting better financial analytics and reporting, automating policies for governance, or keeping the management reporting practice on course, so that these issues in cloud computing could be decreased.
+Luckily there are several other ways to keep cloud costs in check, for example, optimizing costs by conducting better financial analytics and reporting, automating policies for ruling, or keeping the management reporting practice on the course so that these issues in computing could be decreased.

 3. Lack of resources/expertise

-There are many challenges facing cloud computing and governance/control is in place number 4.
-Proper IT governance should ensure IT assets are implemented and used according to agreed-upon policies and procedures; ensure that these assets are properly controlled and maintained, and ensure that these assets are supporting your organization’s strategy and business goals.
+Moving on with the problems of cloud computing, we have control in place four.
+Proper IT governance should ensure IT assets are implemented and used according to agreed-upon policies and procedures, ensure that these assets are properly controlled and maintained, and ensure that these assets are supporting your organization’s strategy and goals.

 In today’s cloud-based world, IT does not always have full control over the provisioning, de-provisioning, and operations of infrastructure.
-This has increased the difficulty for IT to provide the governance, compliance, risks and data quality management required.
-To mitigate the various risks and uncertainties in transitioning to the cloud, IT must adapt its traditional IT governance and control processes to include the cloud.
-To this effect, the role of central IT teams in the cloud has been evolving over the last few years.
+This has increased the difficulty for IT to provide the governance, compliance, risks, and data quality management required.
+To mitigate the various risks and uncertainties in transitioning to the cloud, IT must adapt its traditional IT control processes to include the cloud.
+To this effect, the role of central IT teams in the system has been evolving over the last few years.
 Along with business units, central IT is increasingly playing a role in selecting, brokering, and governing cloud services.
-On top of this third-party cloud computing/management providers are progressively providing governance support and best practices.
+On top of this, third-party cloud computing/management providers are progressively providing support and best practices.

-One of the risks of cloud computing is facing today is compliance.
-That is an issue for anyone using backup services or cloud storage.
-Every time a company moves data from the internal storage to a cloud, it is faced with being compliant with industry regulations and laws.
-For example, healthcare organizations in the USA have to comply with HIPAA (Health Insurance Portability and Accountability Act of 1996), public retail companies have to comply with SOX (Sarbanes-Oxley Act of 2002) and PCI DSS (Payment Card Industry Data Security Standard).
+One of the risks of cloud computing is compliance.
+That is an issue for anyone using backup services or storage.
+Every time a company moves data from internal storage to a cloud, it is faced with being compliant with official regulations and laws.
+For example, healthcare organizations in the USA have to comply with HIPAA (Health Insurance Portability and Accountability Act of 1996), public retail companies have to comply with SOX (Sarbanes-Oxley Act of 2002), and PCI DSS (Payment Card Industry Data Security Standard).

-Depending on the industry and requirements, every organization must ensure these standards are respected and carried out.
+Depending on the sector and requirements, every organization must ensure these standards are respected and carried out.

 This is one of the many challenges facing cloud computing, and although the procedure can take a certain amount of time, the data must be properly stored.